kirandash/django/kirans_pizza_ws/readme.md

 ### 2.2 Add Plugins to Home Page
 1. On edit mode for home page: http://127.0.0.1:8000/en/?edit
-2. Click on Structure icon on top right corner to see all contents.
+2. Click on Structure icon on top right corner to see all contents of page in structure view.
 3. Click on Plus icon to Add a new Text plugin
-4. To edit existing content: either double click or open from Structure menu on top right corner.
+4. To edit existing content: either double click or open from Structure icon on top right corner.

 ### 2.3 Creating Page Template
 1. `kirans_pizza/kirans_pizza/templates`: Templates Folder with starter files: